-The solid construction and magnetic resistance of this elliptical make for a sturdy and quiet machine and the SF-E3912 comes with one of the most advanced monitors, with the large LCD screen offering excellent readability.
-There’s no online connectivity or Bluetooth with this model but you can track your workout data and heart rate and with 24 in-built workout programs, focusing on everything from body fat to watt generations, you’re bound to find plenty to keep you challenged.
-We love the double set of handlebars, with the moving set being perfect for full-body workouts and the fixed set being great if you’re a beginner and feel safer with the extra stability.
+The solid construction and magnetic resistance of this elliptical make for a sturdy and quiet machine.
+This Sunny Health & Fitness cross trainer comes with one of the most advanced monitors, with the large LCD screen offering excellent readability.
+There’s no online connectivity or Bluetooth with this model but you can track your workout data and heart rate.
+With 24 in-built workout programs, focusing on everything from body fat to watt generations, you’re bound to find plenty to keep you challenged.
+The double set of handlebars includes a moving set for full-body workouts and the fixed set that is great for beginners and for feeling safer with the extra stability.

 Space-saving hybrid cross trainer

 The Bowflex Max trainer keeps your heart pumping, burns more calories than a regular elliptical machine, and activates a wider range of muscle groups by simulating stair climbing and boxing.
 Its compact footprint takes up half the space of a normal elliptical while still giving you two preprogrammed workouts and eight resistance levels.
 The Bowflex hybrid cross trainer targets unique muscle groups with different shaped moving handles.
 The display screen gives you important information including calories burned, burn rate, and heart rate.
 A heart rate chest strap is included and you can save information for two different users.